cloudogu/k8s-backup-operator/docs/development/getting_started_en.md

 [mn-ecosystem-repo]: https://github.com/cloudogu/k8s-ecosystem

+A S3-compatible object storage is required to be able to save backups.
-MinIO is required on the host to store backups:
+In this example, MinIO is executed on the host for this purpose:
 ```shell
 ../../samples/setup/run_local_minio.sh
 ```